redazgoura/qr-code-generator-android-project-/README.md

-# QR-Code-Generateur
+# QR-Code-Generator
-Android mobile application to create a QR codes and generate QR codes also!
+Android mobile application to create/generate QR codes and save them on mobile memo as images .